UK PM Johnson says British warship was acting legally

-LONDON, June 24 (Reuters) - British Prime Minister Boris Johnson said on Thursday a British warship was acting legally in international waters after a confrontation with the Russian military off the coast of Russia-annexed Crimea.
+LONDON (Reuters) -British Prime Minister Boris Johnson said on Thursday a British warship was acting legally in international waters after a confrontation with the Russian military off the coast of Russia-annexed Crimea.

 “I think it was wholly appropriate to use international waters,” Johnson told reporters.
 “The important point is that we don’t recognise the Russian annexation of Crimea.